Planning response to coronavirus

 The applications on this list are available to view and comment online by clicking on the blue underlined URL for each application.

-On Friday last week, we decided to temporarily suspend enforcement of planning legislation and planning conditions associated with those businesses providing services to the community in response to the coronavirus (where they are operating in line with current guidance on the virus).
+At the outset of Covid-19 restriction, we decided to temporarily suspend enforcement of planning legislation and planning conditions associated with those businesses providing services to the community in response to the coronavirus (where they are operating in line with current guidance on the virus).
 This includes relaxing restrictions on these business such as:

 - Hours of operation (such as increasing opening hours)